Google Plus Average ratng: 3,7/5 6459 votes

 Frequently Asked Questions

-Is there any latency impact from the position of the <script> tag in the page?
+tag in the page?
+No, there is no significant latency impact from the placement of the <script>

-Does the <script> tag need to be included before the share tag?
+tag need to be included before the share tag?
+No, the <script>

-No, the <script> tag can be included anywhere in the page.
+tag can be included anywhere in the page.
+Does the <script>

-Do I need to use the href attribute?
+inclusion.
+Do I need to use the href

 The solution depends on your situation.
 If you can edit the HTML source code for the Flash object on your page, you can simply add a property to the object element.
 However, if the Flash element is being added to your page by a script (as is the typical case for ads), you will need a more sophisticated solution.